AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otiotool.md

 ## Phases

-Unlike some other command line tools, the order in which options appear on the command line does not matter.
+Unlike some other command line tools, the order in which most options appear on the command line does not matter.
 For example these two commands do the same thing:

 ```bash
 otiotool -i input.otio --flatten -o output.otio
 otiotool --flatten -o output.otio -i input.otio
 ```

+The only time that command line argument ordering matters is when multiple input files are specified and operations like `--stack` and `--concat` combine them together.

 Instead, the features of this tool work in phases, as follows: